 In the early 1930s, but prior to 1933, several bird feeding stations were established in Glenwood Park, with one principal station near the grove of hemlocks at the Wild Flower Garden.
 (1) Another was a platform for feeding pheasants.
 The principal station we believe was on one side of the path through the hemlocks that was referred to as the "tarvia path" that ran east/west through parts of Glenwood park and which also bisected the north and south parts of the Garden at that time.
-[Glenwood Park was renamed to Theodore Wirth Park in 1938] On the south side of the path was the southern enclosure - containing the Woodland Garden space that we know today and on the north side of the path was the northern or "lower" enclosure that was a more open meadow of lady-slippers, birches and beginning in 1932- Eloise Butler's Mallard Pool.
+[Glenwood Park was renamed to Theodore Wirth Park in 1938] On the south side of this path was the southern enclosure of the Garden - containing the Woodland Garden space that we know today and on the north side of the path was the northern or "lower" enclosure that was a more open meadow of lady-slippers, birches and beginning in 1932- Eloise Butler's Mallard Pool.

 Both sides of the hemlock grove path and the tarvia path as it crossed the Garden's space had a fence from 1924 until the mid 1950s, the fence first erected by Eloise Butler in 1924.
 For details of this fencing arrangement see this article.

 The photo below shows the bird feeding station on the north side of Eloise Butler's 1924 fences in the hemlock grove.
 The structure in the background is a storage shed.
 There is an access gate between the two.
 Photo Martha Crone Papers, MHS.
 Click on image for larger version.

 The station was set up by a local birding enthusiast - Lulu May Aler.
-She would visit several times a week to maintain it.
+She would walk to the park several times a week, if not daily, to maintain it.
 When Martha Crone, another avid birder, became Curator in 1933, Miss Aler would visit frequently and sometimes they would have lunch together.
 (2) Friends member Mr. J. S. Futcher knew Miss Aler and wrote this:

 Outside the back gate, fenced separately, was a large, open, old bird-feeding table.
 I became acquainted with the lady who for many years maintained that feeder, a Ms. Lulu May Aler.
 During the 1950-51 feeding season Ms. Aler told me she was getting too old to continue this volunteer task next season.
 Would I happen to know of anyone who could take over for her?
 Well, it just so happened that I did.
 There were four boys in the Minneapolis Bird Club who lived in the Homewood district not too far from the Garden.
 Yes, they eagerly took on that job.
-Eventually the Minneapolis Bird Club, now called the Audubon Society of Minneapolis, took over from the boys.
+The Minneapolis Bird Club was affiliated with the Minneapolis Audubon Society and took over from that time on.
 (3)

-After the northern enclosure was abandoned in 1944, a good portion of the fencing was removed but with dates of removal uncertain.
+After the northern enclosure portion of the Garden was abandoned in 1944, a good portion of the fencing was removed but with dates of removal uncertain.
 Mr. Futcher, wrote that in the 1950s the bird feeding station was fenced separately and that there was also a a large birch swale in that area that was fenced.(3) Later, he writes, the birch swale fencing was removed, he believes in the 1950s, leading to the deterioration of the area.
 We have photos by Martha Crone from 1948 and 1951 showing an extensive grove of birches but we do know if it is the same swale Mr. Futcher writes of or if they were in the current part of the Garden wetland.
 It is most probable that they are in the swale Mr. Futcher speaks of.

 A depiction of the separate fencing in the 1950s for the bird feeding station is shown on an aerial photo and on two maps.
 First is Martha Crone's hand-drawn (not to scale) map used in her 1952 Self Conducted Tour Brochure.
 It shows the feeding station, still on the northern side of the tarvia path but now surrounded by its own fence and the fence formerly on the paths north side mostly removed.
 Map courtesy of J. S. Futcher.

 Care of the bird feeding station changed again when Ken Avery took over from Martha Crone in 1959.
 There was a bird feeder on a pole at the front of the Garden (south end) and Ken tended both.
 He occasionally made written comments about tending the feeders.
 In 1974 he wrote this and expresses his concern for the increased activity in the area of the Garden - and what may be the affect on the Winter birds?

 Next is the 1987 map section, of the north end of the Garden, that was used in the Garden Guidebook.
-This map is to scale and shows the same bird feeding placement as Crone's 1952 map.
+This map is to scale and shows the same bird feeding placement as Crone's 1952 map and the aerial photo.
 Maps below courtesy Minneapolis Park and Recreation Board.

 With the 1992 realignment, the bird feeding station now under goes its third iteration - it was removed from the north side of the tarvia path and a new elevated bird feeder was placed inside the Garden fence.
 Park Board carpenters built a new rough-cedar bird feeder for both the front and back gates, and Audubon had agreed to continue winter feeding as they had done in earlier years before Ken Avery took them over when he became curator.
 It is unclear when Ken Avery had stopped tending the feeders.
 He apparently did this throughout his tenure but may have passed the job onto Cary George in 1987.

 (1) Letter of Eloise Butler to Lulu May Aler, Friends archives (also, notes in The Wild Gardener by Martha Hellander, page 98.

 (2) Martha Crone's Diaries- 1933 - 1943.